Nicolas Deslauriers: Philadelphia Flyers

 As a free agent from the Wild, Deslauriers was signed to a four-year, $7 million contract with the Philadelphia Flyers on July 13, 2022.

 Personal life

-Deslauriers and his wife Joanie have four children together.
-He has a tattoo on the left arm of the saying "The future will be whatever you make it."
-Off the ice, Deslauriers owns the XPN Centre in Saint-Bruno, Quebec.
+Deslauriers and his wife have four children together.
+He has a tattoo on the left arm saying "The future will be whatever you make it."
+Off the ice, Deslauriers owns the XPN Centre in Saint-Bruno-de-Montarville, Quebec.